Hampshire Cultural Trust believes that culture can play a key role in tackling one of the biggest issues facing our planet: climate change.

 Carbon Literacy training provides staff with an understanding of the basic science of climate change and how it is affecting us both globally and locally.
 It gives staff an understanding of how climate change can affect museums and the impact that museums can have on tackling it, as well as ensuring that staff have the knowledge and skills to develop their own responses to lowering both their own and the carbon footprint of others.

-Hampshire Cultural Trust is continuing its Carbon Literacy path towards the next accreditation, silver, which requires a significant percentage of the workforce to be Carbon Literate.
+Hampshire Cultural Trust is continuing its Carbon Literacy path, with the aim of achieving Gold Carbon Literate Organisation status during 2024.
+This requires the majority of the workforce to be Carbon Literate.

 Over a five-month period, starting in September 2021, 654 photovoltaic solar panels were installed at four of our sites: Milestones Museum of Living History, Forest Arts Centre, West End Centre and Chilcomb House.
 Funding for the project was secured by Hampshire County Council from the government’s Public Sector Decarbonisation Scheme, which offers 100% funded grants for public sector organisations to fund energy efficiency and heat decarbonisation projects in public buildings.